Depression. Causes, symptoms, treatment of the disease

 What is psychosomatics?

-• dementia after a stroke;
+• dementia after stroke;

 • depression;

-• aggressive states;
+• aggressive conditions;

 • emotional imbalance.